 Centre for Neuroscience

-The CN was formed in 2010, together with the INP, to provide a focus for preclinical and translational neuroscience, and hence to exploit the evolving opportunities for translational and inter-disciplinary research within INP.
+The CfN was formed in 2010, together with the INP, to provide a focus for preclinical and translational neuroscience, and hence to exploit the evolving opportunities for translational and inter-disciplinary research within INP.

 Spinal Cord Group